-THTR 325 Theatre in a Global Perspective
+THTR 325 Theatre in a Global Perspective S odd (3 SH)

 Students will study the historical development of theater in a global perspective, focusing on practices of production and performance in cultural context.
 Students will choose a non-western performance tradition to produce and perform.